 I’m a firm believer that information is the key to financial freedom.
 On the Stilt Blog, I write about the complex topics — like finance, immigration, and technology — to help immigrants make the most of their lives in the U.S. Our content and brand have been featured in Forbes, TechCrunch, VentureBeat, and more.See all posts Frank Gogol

-Guide to H1B Visa Status Trackers in 2021
+Guide to H1B Visa Status Trackers

 If you are lucky enough to have your H1B visa application selected in the lottery process, you will then have to wait as your application goes through the various steps of the approval process.
 You will then be given your own unique 13-digit tracking number, known as the H1B Case Number, which you can use to track your application’s progress.